 (A) Functional domains of myosin-X. Myosin-X is composed of a motor domain, three IQ motifs, three PH domains (1a/b, 2 and 3), a myosin tail homology 4 (MyTH4) and a band 4.1, ezrin, radixin, moesin (FERM) domain important for protein binding.
 (B-D) Myosin-X activation.
 Full activation of myosin-X is dependent on PH domain-PIP3 interaction (C) and protein dimerisation (D).

-Our research: We recently observed that invasive cell migration is associated with the development of dense filopodia at the cell front and that myosin-X, a key regulator of filopodia formation, is required for cell invasion in 3D microenvironments and in vivo.
+Our research: We and others have observed that invasive cell migration is associated with the development of dense filopodia at the cell front and that myosin-X, a key regulator of filopodia formation, is required for cell invasion in 3D microenvironments and in vivo.
 Through analysis of breast cancer gene expression profiles we revealed that myosin-X is highly expressed in aggressive cancer subtypes.
 We further demonstrated that myosin-X is required for breast cancer cell invasion and tumour dissemination in multiple cancer cell lines and in